 We lost weight–nine pounds in 7 days–on a Mixed Mary McDougall’s Mini Diet, and it wasn’t nearly as difficult as we thought it would be.
-My husband’s weight loss was 6.5 lbs. and mine was 2.5 lbs. (in the first 7 days, and has continued to drop since then.
+My husband’s weight loss was 6.5 lbs. and mine was 2.5 lbs. in the first 7 days, and has continued to drop since then.
 This is our story of plant-based diet weight loss.

 I exercise regularly with yoga three to four times a week and walking/hiking daily with my German shepherd.
 Mickey does not do regular exercise during the week, but we go mountain biking nearly every weekend.
 While I am 100% plant-based, he is usually around 80%.

 Snacking is a major problem